 Designer & Developer

 Jessi Johnson lives and breathes creative design.
-He has a broad and impressive portfolio of visual work that includes posters, park signs, menus, maps, vacation guides and web advertisements.
+His impressive portfolio of digital and print work includes custom websites, effective search engine optimization, and vibrant menus, maps, vacation guides and advertisements.
 Mr. Johnson captures the attention of travelers with his clean, smart and effective ideas and his enthusiasm for destination marketing.

 In his younger days, Mr. Howland was a ski bum, working in a ski shop so he could get to the hill and find his flow.
 Today, Mr. Howland brings a strong work ethic and spirit to his digital work at Pilch & Barnet.
 He says coding is more than learning programming languages – it’s about getting the code to flow.